slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"If you want to be interesting, be interested."
 -- David Ogilvy [1911]*

 Be interested to be interesting.

-Don’t debate at all.
-Just listen.
+Don’t debate at all, just listen.
 The point of a conversation is not to win.
 You don’t need to have an opinion about everything.
 Get fewer opinions about way fewer things and then interrogate your stronger opinions.

 Hints: